nordicenergy-co/ICO-STO-Token-Management-Platform/README.md

 #### Payment Methods

-Accept payments with Visa/MasterCard, PayPal, Bank Transfer, Bitcoin and Ethereum + 15 currencies for your tokens directly on addresses and account on your control.
+Accept payments with Visa/MasterCard, PayPal, Bank Transfer, Bitcoin, EOSIO, Ethereum, +20 cryptocurrencies to pay tokens directly on addresses and account on your control.

-#### Register on The ICO/STOs Token Sale Dashboard
+#### Register on The ICO & STO token sale launch platform

-##### Sing Up here: [https://www.nordicenergy.io) or direct on the dashboard: (https://www.nordicenergy.app).
+##### [https://www.nordicenergy.io) or direct on the dashboard: (https://www.nordicenergy.app).